 3. Is there a time limit to file an industrial design application?

-In Canada, there is no time limit for registering an industrial design if the design has never been published.
-If your design has been published (i.e., the design has already been disclosed to the public in some way), you must file for registration within 12 months of publication.
+In Canada, you can register a design at any time if it has never been published.
+If your design has been published, you must file for registration within 12 months of that happening.

-6. What documents and fees are required to register an industrial design?
+6. What documents and fees do I need to submit to register?